 The Lester B. Dent Collection contains the manuscripts, publications, correspondence, personal papers, research notes, scrapbooks, and photographs of a native Missouri fiction writer, explorer, aerial photographer, and dairy farmer.
 Lester Dent is perhaps best remembered as the principal author of the Doc Savage adventure stories of the 1930s and 1940s.
 This collection is also available on microfilm, with the exception of the printed and miscellaneous materials.

 Two letters to Jennie Hockaday, Plattsburg, MO, describing the landscape and population of Denver and Manitou Springs, CO.

-To L.H.
-Jocelyn, Albany, NY, from New York, NY, Mar.
+The papers contain one letter to L.H.
+Jocelyn, of Albany, New York, from New York, NY, Mar.
 12, 1900.
-Letter confirming Jocelyn's reservation for Professor Hailes's tour to the Paris Exposition.
+Letter confirms Jocelyn's reservation for Professor Hailes's tour to the Paris Exposition.

 Field, Gabriel, Journal, 1819, (C1891)